AlexandreStelzig/play-billing-samples/ClassyTaxiAppKotlin/README.md

     * [https://console.firebase.google.com/](https://console.firebase.google.com/)

-1. In the project, go to Develop > Database > Cloud Firestore > Get started > Start in locked mode
+1. In the project, go to Develop > Database > Cloud Firestore > Create Database > Start in production mode

     * Wait for Firestore to be enabled for the project